Redmans Wins Settlement of £13,000 for Client in Sexual Orientation Discrimination Case

 - Section 27 Equality Act 2010 – to make a claim to the Employment Tribunal for victimization if they believe that they have been subjected to a detriment because they have, for example, threatened to make a claim for religious belief discrimination to the Employment Tribunal

 Norman (not his real name) worked for a specialist staff agency (“the Staff Agency”).
-Norman was (and is) homosexual, and he had not publicly ‘come out’ as such (although he had disclosed this to some select colleagues at work, he had not disclosed his sexual orientation to all colleagues).
+Norman was (and is) homosexual, but he had not publicly ‘come out’ as such (although he had disclosed this to some select colleagues at work; he had not disclosed his sexual orientation to all colleagues).

-Mrs X was the owner and sole director of the Staff Agency.
-She was also Norman’s line manager.
-Mrs X discovered that Norman was gay and he felt awkward about lying to her, so told her that he was.
-Mrs X subsequently informed her colleagues that she was “furious” about Norman’s sexual orientation and “disappointed” that she had employed him (because of his sexual orientation).
+Mrs X was the owner and sole director of the Staff Agency and was also Norman’s line manager.
+Mrs X discovered that Norman was gay and, since he felt awkward about lying to her, he confirmed it.
+Mrs X informed her colleagues that she was “furious” about Norman’s sexual orientation and “disappointed” that she had employed him (because of his sexual orientation).

 After a few more weeks Norman felt that he could not continue to work at the Staff Agency any more and resigned.
 He submitted a letter outlining that he was resigning and why he was resigning.

-Chris Hadrill, a specialist employment solicitor at Redmans, spoke to Norman about his case and informed Norman was able to offer ‘no win no fee’ representation to him for an Employment Tribunal claim.
+Chris Hadrill, partner and specialist employment solicitor at Redmans, spoke to Norman about his case and informed Norman that we were able to offer ‘no win no fee’ representation to him for an Employment Tribunal claim.

-Norman’s former employer did not make a reasonable offer of settlement during his case, and the case came to the start of the first morning of the Employment Tribunal hearing.
-On the first morning Chris negotiated a settlement offer of £13,000 with the other side, with Chris drafting the terms of the settlement agreement.
+Norman’s former employer did not make a reasonable settlement offer during his case, and the case came to the start of the first morning of the Employment Tribunal hearing.
+On the first morning, Chris negotiated a settlement offer of £13,000 with the other side, with Chris drafting the terms of the settlement agreement.